RutledgeGroupMIT/UEF/README.md

 * "Pressure control can't be used with fix nvt/uef" - Self-explanatory.
 * "Temperature control must be used with fix npt/uef" - Self-explanatory.
 * "Pressure control must be used with fix npt/uef" - Self-explanatory.

+## Citing the UEF package

+Coming soon.
+Please check back for the relevant citation.